amylin1249/project-all-access-livable-housing/milestones/final.md

 ## Team responsibilities

 ### Haeji
-- Processed and filtered Zillow Observed Renter Index (ZORI) data to analyze longitudinal rental trends across 23 San Francisco ZIP codes from 2020 to 2024
+- Processed and filtered Zillow Observed Renter Index (ZORI) data to analyze longitudinal rental trends across SF ZIP codes
 - Built an automated API pipeline to retrieve, filter, and store real-time eviction records of SF into standardized CSV formats.
 - Defined a weighted estimation logic using PIT data to calculate unsheltered population counts across various housing types
 - Calculated tract-level eviction rates by merging multi-source datasets and structuring results into a unified data dictionary
-- Wrote `pytest` tests to validate the accuracy of data extraction, filtering, and mathematical calculations.
+- Wrote `pytest` tests to validate the accuracy of data extraction, filtering, and mathematical calculations
 - Refactored core map, plots, regression codes of visualizing to optimize visualization performance and ensure seamless interactivity within the dashboard
 - Spearheaded the development of a dashboard, designing the main interface and logic to synthesize housing and homelessness metrics